OpenStack

 Overview

-Storware Backup & Recovery supports backup for OpenStack:
+Storware Backup & Recovery supports backup for OpenStack using 3 strategies:

 Backup Strategies